 \section{Introduction}

-Nearly all stars are born surrounded by dense circum-stellar envelopes \citep{ribas2014,manara2023}.
+Nearly all stars are born surrounded by dense circumstellar envelopes \citep{ribas2014,manara2023}.
 These envelopes process the natal proto-stellar cloud into planetary discs over a period of a few to 10s of million years \citep{williams2011}.
-These circum-stellar young protoplanetary discs are the birthplace of planetary systems including planetesimal belts \citep{wyatt2015, lovell2021}.
-Circum-stellar discs manifest in various forms \citep{hughes2018} and now we know that they are ubiquitous throughout the pre- to post-main sequence lifetimes of stars \citep{jewitt2009, dennihy2020, zhao2020, raymond2022, myers2024, swan2024, farihi2025}.
-The dynamical excitation induced erosive or destructive collisions of the planetesimals (e.g. a phase of {\it Heavy-Bombardment} period in Solar System \citep{gomes2005, bottke2017}) is a common mechanism to generate detectable levels of dust manifesting as debris discs around stars \citep[e.g.][]{marshall2021, matra2025}.
+These circumstellar young protoplanetary discs are the birthplace of planetary systems including planetesimal belts \citep{wyatt2015, lovell2021}. circumstellar discs manifest in various forms \citep{hughes2018} and now we know that they are ubiquitous throughout the pre- to post-main sequence lifetimes of stars \citep{jewitt2009, dennihy2020, zhao2020, raymond2022, myers2024, swan2024, farihi2025}.
+The dynamical excitation induced erosive or destructive collisions of the planetesimals (e.g. the proposed \textit{Late Heavy Bombardment} period in the Solar System \cite{gomes2005, bottke2017}) is a common mechanism to generate detectable levels of dust manifesting as debris discs around stars \citep[e.g.][]{marshall2021, matra2025}.

-Circum-stellar discs significantly change their structure, dynamics, and composition over time and, thus their architectures and brightness are correlated with the stellar age \citep{cao2023, matra2025}, e.g., a pre-main sequence is surrounded by a protoplanetary disc of mainly gas and dust, the transition or intermediate disc phase has altered composition and geometry while the debris disc is further evolved like the star hosting it and contains mainly of collisional rocky bodies and dust generated by destructive processes \citep{hughes2018, su2019, moor2024}.
+Circumstellar discs significantly change their structure, dynamics, and composition over time and, thus their architectures and brightness are correlated with the stellar age \citep{cao2023, matra2025}, e.g., a pre-main sequence is surrounded by a protoplanetary disc of mainly gas and dust, the transition or intermediate disc phase has altered composition and geometry while the debris disc is further evolved like the star hosting it and contains mainly of collisional rocky bodies and dust generated by destructive processes \citep{hughes2018, su2019, moor2024}.
 Thus, the detection of such debris discs points towards successful planet-formation (or even destruction) processes.